Cappi1998/CSGO-Float-Api/README.md

 After you put the server online, you just need to access the admin panel through the browser and add your steam accounts easily and quickly.

+## Steam Accounts Observations

-ATTENTION: remembering that accounts must have CSGO to be able to use the gamecordenator. (it doesn't have to be csgo prime, it can be free)
+ATTENTION: Remembering that accounts must have CSGO to be able to use the gamecordenator. (it doesn't have to be csgo prime, it can be free)

+Steam Accounts with Mobile Guard Authenticator you need to inform `shared_secret` for the authentication codes be generated.

+Steam Guard via Email is not supported by the project.

 ---
 Admin Interface